MSK President Craig Thompson announces HHCCI’s inclusion as the charter member in the MSK Cancer Alliance.

 LVHN patients have access to MSK’s network of cutting-edge clinical trials, which allows them to get the latest treatments before they’re available elsewhere.

-Miami Cancer Institute, part of Baptist Health South Florida, became a full member of the MSK Cancer Alliance in January 2017.
+Miami Cancer Institute, part of Baptist Health South Florida, became the third member of the MSK Cancer Alliance in January 2017.
 Baptist Health South Florida is the largest healthcare organization in the region, with seven hospitals and nearly 50 outpatient and urgent-care centers.
 As with other Alliance members, cancer experts from both organizations designed and customized a meaningful collaboration that has real potential to change lives.
 This came after MSK rigorously analyzed multiple disease specialties within Baptist Health South Florida’s cancer program, including breast, colon, endometrial, lung, and prostate cancer.